EricMbouwe/Cryptos/README.md

 - Clone this repository
 - Open terminal
-- Change directory by using `cd bewevi`
+- Change directory by using `cd cryptos`
 - Run `npm install`
 - Run `npm test` to test all files